 ERP systems are characterized by the following:

-- The systems share a database
+- The system runs on a single database

-- Information is available real-time
+- Information is available in real-time

 - The system and installation is elaborate

 The main benefit of ERP software is that you get one system that takes care of all of your business needs.
-Instead of relying on multiple systems to integrate with with each other, you get a single point of entry to manage all of your processes.
+Instead of relying on multiple standalone, systems to integrate with each other, you get a single point of entry to manage all of your processes.
 This allows for better reporting, information management and accuracy with accounting, inventory etc.

 ERP Software can be deployed “on-premises” or “in the cloud” with some vendors (i.e. Blue Link) offering both methods as options.
 For more information on the differences between these types of systems read our SaaS (Cloud) vs. On-Premises Whitepaper.